vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 If a party is not currently a referee, they must immediately be added to the referral set and [benefit factors and reward multipliers updated](#setting-benefit-factors-and-reward-multipliers) accordingly.
 Their key must then become associated with the referrers key.
 All referral rewards will be transferred to this referrers key, regardless of whether the party reapplies a new referral code.

-If a party is already a referee, and submits another `ApplyReferralCode` transaction, they will be transferred to the new referral set at the start of the next epoch.
-Note, if the referee has submitted multiple transactions in an epoch, the referee will be associated with the set specified in the latest valid transaction.
-When a referee is transferred, the referrer for which they generate referral rewards for **is not** updated.
+If a party is already a referee, and submits another `ApplyReferralCode` transaction, they will not be transferred to the new referral set but they will be added to the associated team at the start of the next epoch (providing a team exists).
+Note, if the referee has submitted multiple transactions in an epoch, the referee will be added to the new team specified in the latest valid transaction.

 ### Party volumes